← Back to all defeats

 24 Serves

-• 1 lb phyllo dough, thawed overnight in refrigerator
+• 1 lb phyllo dough (about 20 sheets), thawed overnight in the fridge

 • 1 tbsp fresh lemon juice